Ioto Overview

 The configuration files use a relaxed JSON format called JSON/5.
 This format is similar to the JavaScript object literal notation.
 Specifically, it supports: comments, keys without quotes, trailing commas and multiline strings.

-The configuration files are store under the ./config directory.
+Embeddable files are stored under the ./state directory.

 See Ioto Configuration for more details.